 If the default precipitation option (Customary Units Only) is selected, the program will prompt the user with the list of states having default data.
 The HELP model provides default precipitation values for the list of cities in Table 1.
 To select a state, move the cursor to the desired state name and press Enter.
 At this time the program prompts the user with the list of cities in the selected state for which default precipitation data is available.
 Similarly, the city can be selected by moving the cursor to the desired city and pressing Enter.
 The user can return to the "Precipitation, Temperature and Solar Radiation" screen from either list by pressing Esc.
 By doing so, neither a city nor a state is considered selected.
 However, once a city is selected, the program reads the five years of default precipitation data for the selected city.
-The usefulness of the default precipitation option is limited since it contains only five years of precipitation data.
+The usefulness of the default precipitation data.
 It is additionally limiting since these five years may be dry or wet years and may not be representative of the site in question.